 A new wood at Vicar Water Country Park has been created on the Vicardale site as part of this pledge.

-Free trees for residents
+Two free trees for residents

 Free trees for parish councils, schools and community groups